JimDesu/basis-lang/spec.md

 The **one-name form** (`.enum Severity : ...`) names the enum's type (here `Severity`); the values' representational type is inferred from the literal values.
 The **two-name form** (`.enum HttpCode Status : ...`) makes the representational type explicit (here `HttpCode`) and names the enum's type second (here `Status`).
 The two-name form is the form to use when the literal values must inhabit a non-default representational type — for example, a domain over `Int16` with associated invariants — and a constructor is available that is callable on each literal.
 The two names are not a "second-level grouping"; they are simply *type constraint* and *enum type*, with no nesting semantics.

+The `= literal` on each entry is optional.
+An entry without an explicit literal is auto-assigned C-style — the previous entry's value plus one, with the first entry defaulting to the representational type's zero — and explicit and auto-assigned entries may be mixed.
+Every value, whether written or auto-assigned, must inhabit the enum's representational type; one that does not is a static error.

 Enum values are compile-time constants.
 They are read-only at every use site, with values fixed at module compile time, and they participate in the type system as values of the enum's type — not as a special category.
 An enum's type is a buffer-backed type (it inherits the buffer-backed-ness of its representational type) and may serve as a record field, union candidate, parameter, receiver, and so on, on the same terms as any other buffer-backed type.

 Enums are **the language's single principled exception to the no-non-local-state principle.** A reference to an enum value is, structurally, a reference to non-local state — the value lives at module scope, not in any frame.
 The language admits this exception because enums are *constants*: they cannot be mutated, they have no per-thread or per-frame state, and they exist solely for the convenience of naming a fixed set of distinguished values.
 Whether enum values are constructed up-front at module load or computed on-demand at first use is implementation-dependent and not visible to the language.